FrozzLab/FrozzLab/README.md

 ⡞⠀⠀⠀⠀⠀⠀⠀⣄⠀⠀⠀⠀⠀⠀⡰⠁⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⢧⠀⠀⠀⠀⠀⠀⠀⠈⠣⣀⠀⠀⡰

-# SIGNED BY SENIOR DEVELOPER
+# SIGNED AND APPROVED BY SENIOR DEVELOPER